Introduction :

 Types of sedimentary rocks:

-According to the different sedimentologist sedimentary rocks are broadly divided into Exogenetic rocks and Endogenetic rocks on the basis of their formation.
+According to the different sedimentologists sedimentary rocks are broadly divided into Exogenetic rocks and Endogenetic rocks on the basis of their formation.
 These two rocks can be distinguished by their texture.

-Clastic texture are those , which have an distinct physical appereance.
-It is produce through physical weathering ,purely mechanical.
+Clastic texture are those, which have a distinct physical appearance.
+It is produced through physical weathering, purely mechanical.
 Example-conglomerate.

-Non-clastic texture show an interlocking or crystalline fabric .
-It is produce through the chemical and biochemical precipitation .
-Example- Limestone .
+Non-clastic texture shows an interlocking or crystalline fabric .
+It is produced through the chemical and biochemical precipitation .
+Example- Limestone.

 Folk classification:

-In 1968, Folk introduced a new classification, which have an three main types of classification-
+In 1968, Folk introduced a new classification, which has an three main types of classification-

 1. Terrigenous